koitsu/tcecosystem-guide/content/index.md

 `master` branch of the official GitHub repository, the site auto-builds and auto-updates.

-Users who wish to make contributions are welcome to do so via pull requests.
+Anyone who wishes to contribute is welcome to do so via GitHub pull requests.
 Contributors with a strong dedication to the site can be added as official collaborators on GitHub, thus allowing them to commit directly (i.e. no PRs).